Sulbactam

 Sulbactam is a β-lactamase inhibitor.
 This drug is given in combination with β-lactam antibiotics to inhibit β-lactamase, an enzyme produced by bacteria that destroys the antibiotics.

 It was patented in 1977 and approved for medical use in 1986.

 Medical uses

-Sulbactam is able to inhibit the most common forms of β-lactamase but is not able to interact with the AmpC cephalosporinase.
-Thus, it confers little protection against bacteria such as Pseudomonas aeruginosa, Citrobacter, Enterobacter, and Serratia, which often express this gene.

-In the United States, sulbactam is combined to form ampicillin/sulbactam.
-It does possess some antibacterial activity when administered alone, but it is too weak to have any clinical importance.
-Its use in the UK is restricted to hospitals.
+The combination ampicillin/sulbactam (Unasyn) is available in the United States.

-The combination cefoperazone/sulbactam (Sulperazon) is available in many countries.
+The combination cefoperazone/sulbactam (Sulperazon) is available in many countries but not in the United States.

-Recently, its use in treating Acinetobacter sepsis is receiving renewed interest.
+The co-packaged combination sulbactam/durlobactam was approved for medical use in the United States in May 2023.

 Mechanism

 Sulbactam is primarily used as a suicide inhibitor of β-lactamase, shielding more potent beta-lactams such as ampicillin.
 Sulbactam itself contains a beta-lactam ring, and has weak antibacterial activity by inhibiting penicillin binding proteins (PBP) 1 and 3, but not 2.